Exceptional Student Education Course Descriptions

 Analyzes the various forms of classroom organization, behavior management, and communication skills appropriate for managing the spectrum of students with exceptionalities.
 Supervised experience required.

-ESE 514: Transition: Teaching Social, Personal and Work Skills to Students with Exceptionalities
+ESE 514: Transition: Teaching Interpersonal and Post-Secondary Life Skills

 Evaluates special needs of students with exceptionalities in the areas of employability skills, career awareness and transition planning for adult living.
 Field experience required.

-ESE 524: Instructional Strategies for Students with Learning and Mild Disabilities
+ESE 524: Instructional Strategies for Students with Learning Disabilities

-Surveys instructional techniques for teaching children with learning disabilities and mild mental retardation, including specialized approaches in basic skills and adaptation of curriculum materials.
+Surveys instructional techniques for teaching children with learning disabilities, including specialized approaches in basic skills and adaptation of curriculum materials.
 Supervised field experience required.

 This course compares various behavioral management techniques appropriate for children with autism and children with emotional handicaps.
 A minimum of eight (8) hours of field experience required.